digital-asset/cn-quickstart/sdk/docs/sharable/sdk/quickstart/troubleshoot/cnqs-faq.rst

 .. note:: ``USER`` in ``/Users/USER/`` will display your username.
 Copy and paste from your terminal.
 NOT this FAQ.

-Reattempt make install-daml-sdk.
+Reattempt make ``install-daml-sdk``.

 **How do I resolve Docker containers that fail unexpectedly?**

-Starting the CN QS while running Docker Desktop version 4.38.0 may result in java.lang.NullPointerException errors:
+Starting the CN App Quickstart while running Docker Desktop version 4.38.0 may result in java.lang.NullPointerException errors:

 ::